tymiles003/UAV_For_Disaster_Management/g3docs/goals.md

 1) Getting the live gps coordinates

-2) findinf a better altern
+2) finding a better alternative for camera (using RPI USB Webcam as of now)